microsoft/DUCK/README.md

 bower install
 ```

-Finally, run `npm start` to run Gulp.
-Your finished site will be viewable at:
+Finally, run `npm start` to execute the build.
+The application will be accessible at:

 ```
 http://localhost:8000
 ```
+Dynamic reloading will be enabled.
+Both frontend (Javascript, CSS, HTML) and backend (go) assets are watched for changes, which will automatically trigger an
+application update.

 To create compressed, production-ready assets, run `npm run build`.